-The general meeting of shareholders that held on May 27, 2022 and July 30, 2021, decided to distribute capital surplus resulting from share premium as cash dividend amonted to \$11,550 thousand and \$30,800 thousand with \$ 0.15 and \$0.40 per share, respectively.
+The general meeting of shareholders that held on May 27, 2022, decided to distribute capital surplus resulting from share premium as cash dividend amonted to \$11,550 thousand with \$0.15 per share.

 (ii) Retained earnings

 The Company's Articles of Incorporation requires that after-tax earnings shall first be offset against any deficit, and 10% of the balance shall be set aside as legal reserve.
 The appropriation for legal reserve is discontinued when the balance of the legal reserve equals the total authorized capital.
 Aside from the aforesaid, the Company may, under its Articles of Incorporation or as required by the government, appropriate or reverse for special reserve.
 The remaining balance of the earnings, if any, may be appropriated according to a resolution of a shareholder's meeting.